 Raichle (Rai) Farrelly (Ph.D., Linguistics, University of Utah) is a Teaching Associate Professor, as well as the TESOL Director, in the Department of Linguistics.
 She is also an English language instructor in the International English Center.
 She is currently serving a 3-year term (2022-2025) for the TESOL International Assocciation.
 Prior to coming to the University of Colorado, Dr. Farrelly served as an Assistant Professor in the MA TEFL (Teaching English as a Foreign Language) Program at the American University of Armenia in Yerevan, and as an Assistant Professor in the Applied Linguistics Department and MA TESOL Program at St. Michael’s College in Vermont.

-She has offered courses on a range of topics, including language teaching methods, L2 teaching practicum, teaching L2 oral skills, teaching L2 reading and writing, foundations of linguistics, teaching adult emergent readers, and content-based instruction.
+She has offered courses on a range of topics, including language teaching principles and practices, TESOL teaching practicum, teaching L2 oral skills, teaching L2 reading and writing, foundations of linguistics, teaching adult emergent readers, and content-based instruction.
 Her professional interests include second language teacher education, reflective teaching, community engaged learning, and teaching refugee-background adults.
 In addition to delivering TESOL courses, she has taught English as an additional language in both academic and community-based settings.
-Her passion is teaching adult refugee-background students with interrupted formal education and emerging literacy.
+Her passion is teaching adult refugee-background individuals with emerging literacy, who have had experiences of interrupted formal schooling.
 She served on the board of directors as the Communications Director for Literacy Education and Second Language Learning for Adults (LESLLA) from 2018-2021.

 Dr. Farrelly has presented extensively on a range of pedagogical topics at national and international conferences.
-In addition to peer-reviewed articles and chapters, Raichle co-authored the book Fostering International Student Success in Higher Education and co-edited a volume for Multilingual Matters entitled Educating Refugee-background Students: Critical Issues and Diverse Contexts, as well as the Handbook of Research on Cultivating Literacy in Diverse and Multilingual Classrooms, and Continuing Professional Development of TESOL Professionals: A Global Landscape.
+In addition to peer-reviewed articles and chapters, she co-authored the book Fostering International Student Success in Higher Education and co-edited a volume for Multilingual Matters entitled Educating Refugee-background Students: Critical Issues and Diverse Contexts, as well as the Handbook of Research on Cultivating Literacy in Diverse and Multilingual Classrooms, and Continuing Professional Development of TESOL Professionals: A Global Landscape.
 She is currently working on an edited volume with the working title: Developing Materials for Innovative Teaching and Sustainable Learning: A Guide for ELT Professionals.